 Mad River Path continues to build partnerships with community members.
 Towns, landowners, businesses and schools are integral to our goal of completing the Path.
 Mad River Path does not use eminent domain to complete the Path.
 Rather, our goal is to collaborate with willing landowners who desire to work with us to complete and permanently protect the path for the community and future generations.

 Our Landowner Protection Package provides landowners with information about how to permanently protect the Path, information about the Mad River Path’s liability insurance, which protects landowners who host the Path, as well as additional information from the state under 12 V.S.A.
 Section 5791, which also protects landowners who allow free public access to their land and water for recreation.
 If you’re interested in hosting the Path on your land, please contact us at 496-7284 or by email at firstname.lastname@example.org.

 Path Dog Policy

 The Mad River Path is made possible by the generosity of private landowners who agree to host the trail on their land.
-Landowners have requested that the Mad River Path Association require that dogs be leashed on the Path.
+Landowners have requested that Mad River Path require that dogs be leashed on the Path.
 In addition, all towns in the Mad River Valley have dog ordinances that require dogs to be leashed or under direct voice command of the owner.
 No dogs are allowed to “run at large” unless they are on a consenting landowner’s property.
-The Mad River Path Associations’ dog policy is meant to protect dogs, dog owners, other Path users and all of our participating landowners.
+Mad River Path’ dog policy is meant to protect dogs, dog owners, other Path users and all of our participating landowners.
 Please respect the landowners who make the Path possible for the entire community.